 - Is your employer or a manager hostile toward you because of your use of FMLA leave?
 Were you terminated shortly after requesting FMLA leave?
 Were you fired while you were on FMLA leave or shortly after returning?
 You may need a Columbus FMLA lawyer.

 How can you contact a Columbus employment discrimination lawyer?

 The questions listed above represent just a handful of situations in which a Columbus Ohio discrimination attorney can be of service.
 All instances of unequal and unfair treatment of an employee or job seeker motivated by discriminatory intent demand to be called out and corrected.
 Contacting an employment discrimination attorney in the Columbus offices of The Friedmann Firm can be an essential first step toward seeking justice.

-You can schedule a free and confidential consultation online or schedule an appointment by calling 614.610.9755 with our top rated discrimination lawyers in Columbus, Ohio.
-We have appeared in local and federal courts across Ohio so do not hesitate to reach out if you live in in or around Cleveland, Toledo, or Cincinnati.
+You can schedule a free and confidential consultation online or schedule an appointment by calling 614.610.9755 with our top rated employment discrimination lawyers in Columbus, Ohio.
+We have appeared in local and federal courts across Ohio so do not hesitate to reach out if you live in or around Columbus, Cleveland, Toledo, or Cincinnati.